Benji, backup me!¶

-- While reading large pieces of data on Linux, often buffers and caches get filled up with data (which in case of backups is essentially only needed once).
+- While reading large pieces of data on Linux, buffers and caches get filled up with data, which in case of backups is essentially only needed once.
 Benji instructs Linux and Ceph to immediately forget the data once it’s processed.

 - Simplicity: As simple as cp, but as clever as a backup solution needs to be

-- With a very small set of commands, good
+- With a small set of commands, good

 --helpand intuitive usage, Benji feels mostly like

 cp.
-And that’s intentional, because we think, a restore must be fool-proof and succeed even if you’re woken up at 3am.
+And that’s intentional, because we think, a restore must be fool-proof and succeed even if you’re woken up at 3am in the morning.

 - Prevents you from doing something stupid

-benji protectyou can protect versions from being deleted.
-This is very important when you need to restore a version which according to the retention policy may be deleted soon.
-During restore a lock will also prevent deletion, however, by protecting it, it cannot be deleted until you decide that it’s not needed anymore.
+benji protectyou can protect versions from being removed.
+This is important when you plan to restore a version which according to the retention policy may be removed soon.
+During restore a lock will also prevent removal, however, by protecting it, it cannot be removed until you decide that it is no longer needed.